restatedev/restate-dist/README.md

-# Welcome to Restate; the easy way of building modern distributed applications
+# Welcome to Restate

-In order to get started, you first have to [create a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#creating-a-personal-access-token-classic) (PAT) with `read:packages` permissions.
+In order to get started, you first have to [create a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#creating-a-personal-access-token-classic) (PAT) with `read:packages` permission.
-This will allow you to access the Github package registry.
+This will allow you to access all of Restate's packages.

 ## Container registry